elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed harbor network policies

 ### Added
+- Option to configure alerts for growing indices in OpenSearch
 - Option to deny network traffic by default
 - Network policies for monitoring stack (prometheus, thanos, grafana, some exporters)
 - An alert for failed evicted pods (KubeFailedEvictedPods)